qroma-projects/.github/profile/README.md

 ## Qroma Projects Portfolio

-A list of projects built and hosted using <a href="https://qroma.dev/">the qroma.dev embedded device development platform</a>.
+A collection of projects built and hosted using <a href="https://qroma.dev/">the qroma.dev embedded device development platform</a>.

 #### Current
 * [Qroma Boards](https://qroma-projects.github.io/qroma-boards/)